 The Southern Railway station in Altavista built in 1937.

-The train crossed the Dan River and we stopped in Danville to exchange EMT people again.
-We ran back most of the way as I talked to and shared stories with my new friends in Car 17.
-We had to stop and inspect the train after a trackside detector was not working.
-We returned to the museum grounds at 10:20 PM.
-It took a while to get out of our parking spot then stopped by an ATM for money before we made it to Arby's minutes before it closed.
-We took the food back to the Econo Lodge and I posted the three stories I wrote about yesterday.
-Elizabeth and Bob would proof these while I slept.
+The train crossed the Dan River and we stopped in Danville to exchange EMTs again.
+During the journey, I talked to and shared stories with my new acquaintances in Car 17 then the train stopped and was inspected after a trackside detector was not working.
+We returned to the museum grounds at 10:20 PM, then it took a while to get out of our parking spot before we made it to Arby's minutes before it closed.
+We took the food back to the Econo Lodge and I notified Elizabeth and Bob of the three travelogues that were ready to be proofed.
 I went to bed just before midnight and requested a 4:45 AM wakeup call.
 It had been a great day riding behind Norfolk and Western 611 for the first time.
-Tomorrow my second trip but this one will be all new mileage after we leave Salisbury.
+Tomorrow, my second trip but this one will be all new mileage after we leave Salisbury.